 Of course, finding foods your kids like is only half the battle when you’re away from home.
 There are some other key criteria to be considered on an adventure, like how much water the meal takes, how much fuel it consumes, how big of a hassle dishes are afterward and how well the ingredients keep and carry in your cooler or backpack.

-With all of that in mind, here are a few meal ideas that my family has enjoyed, along with a couple from other parents for some valuable perspective.
-These all get high marks with the kids and with most of the other criteria above.
+With all of that in mind, here are a few meal ideas that my family has actually enjoyed, along with a couple from other parents for some valuable perspective.
+These all get high marks with the kids and hit most of the other criteria above.
 I’ve listed them from easiest and most backpack-friendly to camp meals suited to full-on road trip decadence.

 The “Ramen Bomb”

 I realize this is not exactly a revelation, but most of us have done some hard mental work to forget about these little bags of calories and sodium since we consumed them like oxygen in our early 20s.
 In fact, on a recent backpack to the Wind River Range, we were racking our brains for one more meal and only remembered ramen after hours of thinking.

 Fortunately, there have been some real upgrades in quality and variety for this old backpacking standard.
 My personal favorite is the Thai Kitchen Rice Noodles, which get high marks in all of the above criteria and are a huge hit with our kids.
 They’re also gluten-free and many are vegan.
 Adults will want 2-3 packs to make a meal, while kids can get away with one or two.
-Carnivores can add a little jerky toward the end of the boil for some added heft and the can be used as a based for other meals too.
+Carnivores can add a little jerky toward the end of the boil for some added heft, and they can be used as a base for other meals too.